SAP/abap-to-json/docs/class-extension.md

 * \> **IN** (CSEQUENCE) – Field name to pretty print.
 * \< **OUT** (STRING) – Pretty printed field name
-The default implementation applies camelCase formatting, based on usage of the “_” symbol.
+The default implementation applies camelCase formatting, based on the usage of the “_” symbol.
 To output, the “_” symbol, use the double “__” symbol in the field name.

 ## PRETTY_NAME_EX
 PRETTY_NAME_EX – called to format ABAP field name written to JSON or deserialized from JSON to ABAP field, when the pretty_name parameter of *SERIALIZE/DESERIALIZE*  method equal to *PRETTY_MODE-EXTENDED*.